bww/go-fetch/README.md

 2. It will parse all the Go source files in that package and inspect the packages imported by those files,
 3. For every import that has a prefix which looks "domain-y" (e.g., `github.com/...`, `bitbucket.com/...`, etc) it will recursively fetch that package as well, and so on.

-When scanning for imports Go Fetch makes efforts to avoid private-looking files and packages, including: directories known to be used by dependency managers (`Godep`, etc), special packages (`vendor`, `internal`), hidden files, and files prefixed with '_'.
+When scanning for imports Go Fetch makes efforts to avoid private-looking files and packages, including: directories known to be used by dependency managers (`Godep`, etc), special packages (`vendor`, `internal`), hidden files, and files prefixed with `_`.

-Go Fetch will strip VCS information when it downloads packages in which case packages cannot be updated by downloading incremental changes.
-This is done so that it's straightforward to commit the downloaded package sources into your own repository.
+## VCS File Stripping

-In order to "update" a package it must be re-fetched in its entirety and this must be done explicitly.
-Presumably the updated repo (and it's dependencies, which are also updated as part of the process) would be committed into your repo.
+By default, Go Fetch will strip VCS files when it downloads packages (that is: `.git`, `.hg`, `.svn`, `.bzr`).
+This is done so that it's straightforward to commit the downloaded package sources into your own repository under your `vendor` package.
+As a result packages cannot be updated by downloading incremental changes, they must be re-fetched in full.
+In practice this is generally not much of an inconvenience (it can be disabled with `-keep-vcs` if you insist).